 - The Authorized Employee's supervisor shall verify that the Absent Authorized Employee who applied his or her personal lock(s) is not present. - The Authorized employee's supervisor will obtain a printed copy of the Authorized Employee Lock Removal Form, Appendix 10.6 and complete Steps 1 and 2 of the form. - The supervisor will make at least 3 attempts to contact the employee.
 These attempts will be recorded on the call log portion of the form. - Obtain signatures for the Supervisor, Safety and Director with date and time.
-The AE signature location will be completed by the supervisor with the word ABSENT. - After obtaining all required approvals, the Absent Authorized Employee's supervisor can remove the lock(s).
+The AE signature location will be completed by the supervisor with the word ABSENT. - After obtaining all required approvals, the Absent Authorized Employee's supervisor can forcefully remove the lock(s).
 The NHMFL Safety Department must physically witness the lock removal and must retain possession of the lock(s). - Before the Absent AE returns to any work duty, the Absent AE's Supervisor must ensure that the employee is informed of the removal of their lock, presented with the removed lock, is informed of the reason for the removal.
-The AE shall sign section 7 the form to acknowledge the notification. - In the situation where the AE is not expected to return to work due to termination, or other circumstances, the supervisor may sign the form with Safety to close out the process. - In the situation where the return to work date is uncertain, the form must be held for 20 calendar days before closing out the process.
+The AE shall sign section 7 of the form to acknowledge the notification.
+The purpose of this step is to ensure that the information loop is closed with the AE so that they do not attempt to work on the system where their lock(s) were removed. - In the situation where the AE is not expected to return to work due to termination, or other circumstances, the supervisor may sign the form with Safety to close out the process.

-Safety will dispose of the lock and retain the form.
+- In the situation where the return-to-work date is uncertain, the form must be held for 20 calendar days before closing out the process. - Safety will dispose of the lock and retain the form.